mhfowler/open-source-feeds/docs/design-spec.md

 ## OSF Design Spec

-An open source codebase for a server which lets you create and configure feeds which update on a regular basis on a remote server and can be viewed through the internet.
+An open source web application which lets you create and configure feeds which update on a regular basis and can be viewed through the internet.

-There will be two main ways this is used:
+The application will be deployed in two ways:
 - a canonical server running in AWS which users can simply sign up for through the web.
 - utilities to easily deploy your own server on Ubuntu or Raspberry pi